intershop/intershop-pwa/docs/guides/migrations.md

 We still use deprecated form properties like 'templateOptions' and 'expressionProperties' for compatibility reasons but we are going to replace them in the next major release.

 The two small black triangle images `active_catalog.png` (header: when hovering a catalog) and `budget-bar-indicator.png` (my account: budget bar) are removed and replaced by CSS styling.
 The basket empty image `empty-cart.png` is removed and replaced with CSS styling.
 The sprite image `product_sprite.png` is removed and replaced with localized text for "New", "Sale" and "Top" with the according CSS styling.

+After entering a desired delivery date on the checkout shipping page and after submitting the order the desired delivery date will be saved at all basket items, if necessary.
+In case of large basket (> 20 items) this might cause (unacceptable) long response times.
+You can keep the existing behavior by modifying the updateBasketItemsDesiredDeliveryDate() method of the basket service to always return an empty array without doing anything.

 ## 3.0 to 3.1